Update: Read about how the event went (with photos!)

 Welcome to our Constitution and Citizenship Day celebration!
-The round-robin public reading of the United States Constitution and its amendments will take place on Friday, September 16th at noon in the Terrell Library Atrium.
-All are welcome to participate or observe!
-There is also a Constitution display in the Terrell Library Atrium display case.
+Because Constitution Day falls on a Sunday this year the round-robin public reading of the United States Constitution and its amendments will take place on Monday, September 18th at noon in the Terrell Library Atrium.
+All members of the WSU and Pullman communities are welcome to participate or observe!

 If you are unable to make it, a copy of the Constitution and its amendments will be in the Terrell Library at the CUB entrance starting on Wednesday for people to read on their own.